ddddanil/cyan-msg-py/doc/RESOURSES.md

 Overview
 --------

 A CYAN-msg server provides a plethora of services to each user.
 Each resource can be accessed via a CYAN protocol request and is represented by a string.
 This string looks like a path, starting at root and navigating through directories.
+Please notice, that resourses do not necessairly represent a specific file on a server-side machine, but they collectively represent a model for clients to work with.

 Main resourses
 --------------

 #### `/events`

 This resourse is crucial to the app.
 It has all events queued to be recieved by the user.
 Server-side should return only a part of this file that is earlier than the `LAST-UPDATE` timestamp.
+A request for this resourse without that header is considered not valid.

 #### `/resourses/<unique file id>`